Prime-TITAN-CameraMan/termux-desktops/README.md

 # Termux X11 XFCE4 Desktops
-Setup XFCE4 desktop in Termux with hardware acceleration alongwith desktop audio functional.
-A whole setup of Native and PRoot
+Install a full Linux desktop environment on your Android device with Termux X11 and also with hardware acceleration alongwith desktop audio functional

 ---
 <br>